-It was only a matter of time before AML regulatory bodies turned their attention to information that comes from financial institutions, digital data volumes - i.e. big data populations.
-Findings gained from different types of data should show strategic market developments and risks at a glance.
+It was only a matter of time before AML regulatory bodies turned their attention to information that comes from financial institutions and digital data volumes - i.e., big data populations Findings gained from different types of data should show strategic market developments and risks at a glance.

 In the regulatory context, data populations provide information about customers, products, and services that financial institutions can or should collect and analyze; Business activities and the associated AML risks increasingly have to be reported to authorities and audit firms in an easily legible manner.

-The volume of available populations of data has increased enormously in recent years due to automation, digitalization of processes and the introduction of artificial intelligence in the various process chains.
+The volume of available data populations has increased enormously in recent years due to automation, the digitalization of processes, and the introduction of artificial intelligence in various process chains.

-Nowadays, big data or huge populations of data pose enormous challenges for companies in the financial services industry, but at the same time offer lucrative opportunities.
-The ability to effectively collect, maintain, and analyze data can lead to better business strategy decisions, and thus the long-term competitive advantage.
+Nowadays, big data or huge populations of data pose enormous challenges for companies in the financial services industry but, at the same time, offer lucrative opportunities.
+The ability to effectively collect, maintain, and analyze data can lead to better business strategy decisions and long-term competitive advantage.
 Data has now become so important in the global economy that participants from the World Economic Forum in Davos in 2012 even declared data as a new class of economic goods - on a par with traditional assets such as currencies or gold.

-The real challenge in the use of big data in business technology is, above all, to have a technical skillset and the right IT architecture that enables usable knowledge to be gained from a "forest of data”.
-This is particularly difficult when data populations within the IT environment of an organization come from different formats or from a wide variety of sources.
-Findings from various types of reporting systems, dashboards and complex decision models must, therefore, be able to be evaluated.
+The real challenge in the use of big data in business technology is, above all, to have a technical skillset and the right IT architecture that enables usable knowledge to be gained from a "forest of data."
+This is particularly difficult when data populations within an organization's IT environment come from different formats or from a wide variety of sources Findings from various types of reporting systems, dashboards, and complex decision models must, therefore, be able to be evaluated.

 Big Data Analytics Tools for Compliance Processes

-Big data analytics platforms and tools offer solutions here how risks or problems can be identified in real-time mode and potential breaches of rules avoided before they are discovered by inspection bodies and supervisory authorities.
+Big data analytics platforms and tools offer solutions here to how risks or problems can be identified in real-time mode and potential breaches of rules avoided before inspection bodies and supervisory authorities discover them.

 In this context, big data analytics solution models help, among other things:

-● comply with the requirements regarding the reporting processes of the supervisory authorities (e.g. requirements regarding the standardization of different data formats within the bank).
+- Complying with the requirements of the supervisory authorities (e.g., requirements regarding the standardization of different data formats within the bank).

 Classic vendor solutions from data analytics platforms and tools are, above all, initially costly.
 A financial institution must be ready to invest in financial resources.
-Financial institutions also need suitable experts who can handle data analytics platforms both technically and from a regulatory and legal perspective.
-Such multifunctional experts are rare and expensive.
-Financial institutions must therefore evaluate or weigh up the cost-benefit effect of such investments, to what extent it wants to invest financial resources in technical compliance tools or, if necessary, in business strategy solutions.
-Ultimately, financial institutions have to keep up with technical developments in analyzing big data as far as regulators are already using technology at a certain level.
+Financial institutions also need suitable experts who can handle data analytics platforms, both technically and from a regulatory and legal perspective.
+Such multifunctional experts are rare and expensive Financial institutions must therefore evaluate or weigh up the cost-benefit effect of such investments and to what extent it wants to invest financial resources in technical compliance tools or, if necessary, in business strategy solutions.
+Ultimately, financial institutions have to keep up with technological developments in analyzing big data as far as regulators are already using technology at a certain level.